-The District is involved in various litigation arising from the normal course of business.
-In the opinion of management and legal counsel, the disposition of all litigation pending is not expected to have a material adverse effect on the overall financial position of the District at June 30, 2018.
+The District may be involved in various litigation arising from the normal course of business.
+In the opinion of management and legal counsel, the disposition of any litigation pending is not expected to have a material adverse effect on the overall financial position of the District at June 30, 2019.